 Ulnar neuropathy at the elbow (UNE) is injury to the ulnar nerve in the elbow region causing localized pain, numbness, and/or weakness in an ulnar distribution.
 Cubital tunnel syndrome is a subtype of UNE in which the entrapment of the ulnar nerve occurs at the humeroulnar arcade, an aponeurosis connecting the two heads of the flexor carpi ulnaris.
 Tardy ulnar palsy is a specific type of UNE that occurs after an old elbow injury.

 UNE may be caused by extrinsic or intrinsic compression or stretch.
-Common etiologic factors include repetitively leaning elbows on hard surfaces, compression by normal or anomalous anatomic structures, repetitive/prolonged elbow flexion, perioperative positioning, chronic subluxation, or acute or chronic complications of elbow trauma.
+Common etiologic factors include repetitively or prolonged leaning elbows on hard surfaces, compression by normal or anomalous anatomic structures, repetitive/prolonged elbow flexion (often during sleep), perioperative positioning, chronic ulnar nerve subluxation, or acute or chronic complications of elbow trauma.

 Epidemiology including risk factors and primary prevention

-- The incidence of ulnar neuropathy is estimated to be approximately 24.7 per 100,000 person/years.1 The incidence is higher in manual laborers1 and wheelchair users.2
+- The incidence of ulnar neuropathy is estimated to be approximately 24.7 per 100,000 person/years.1 The incidence is higher in manual laborers1 and wheelchair users.2, 43Ulnar neuropathy at the elbow is the second most common peripheral entrapment neuropathy, behind carpal tunnel syndrome42.

-- Work related factors such as “holding a tool in a position” increase risk of UNE by 3.5 times.20
+- Work related factors such including working with a flexed elbow and holding direct pressure on the ulnar nerve such as “holding a tool in a position” increase risk of UNE by 3.5 times.20

-- Bilateral involvement is common in patients diagnosed with UNE on one side.3
+- Bilateral involvement is common in patients diagnosed with UNE.3

 - Systemic diseases, such as diabetes and rheumatoid arthritis, are often associated with UNE.4